AcunatomyConditionsAnkle & Foot Pain

 Foundation of Movement

 The foot is the foundation.
-Dysfunction here cascades upward into the knee, hip, and back — making foot pain a whole-body issue when left unresolved.
+Dysfunction here cascades upward into the knee, hip, and back.

 Every step is a reminder.